PersonalKez/DynamicBudgetting/readme.txt

 advice on creating a dynamic budget.
 The project uses Java to scrape data and predict based on this.
 A UI will later be added using React.

+Screen recordings will be captured using Windows 10 Game Bar for tutorial purposes.

+Selenium & JSoup will be used for web scraping to extract data.